-Serving the party is like worship for me: JP Nadda
+Serving the party is like worship for me: J P Nadda

-New Delhi, June 17: BJP's newly appointed working president JP Nadda Monday said he will work to strengthen the party as its worker and thanked Prime Minister Narendra Modi and party chief Amit Shah for reposing faith in him.
+New Delhi, June 17: Bharatiya Janata Party (BJP)'s newly appointed working president J P Nadda on Monday said he will work to strengthen the party as its worker and thanked Prime Minister Narendra Modi and party chief Amit Shah for reposing faith in him.

-In a series of tweets, Nadda said Modi's guidance has always been inspirational for him and under the prime minister's leadership the party has got huge support from people of the country.
+In a series of tweets, Nadda said Modi's guidance has always been inspirational for him and under the Prime Minister's leadership the party has got huge support from people of the country.

 JP Nadda appointed BJP working president for 6 months, Amit Shah to remain party chief